Randomization tests for peer effects in group formation experiments: Valid tests in arbitrary group formation designs

 \subsection{Randomization test for the sharp null}

-We start with a brief review of the classical Fisher Randomization Test for sharp null hypotheses, as a stepping stone to the more challenging non-sharp null hypotheses discussed in Section~\ref{section:rand-non-sharp}.
+We start with a brief review of the classical FRT for sharp null hypotheses~\citep{fisher1935, lehmann2006testing, imbens2015causal}, as a stepping stone to the more challenging non-sharp null hypotheses discussed in Section~\ref{section:rand-non-sharp}.
 Consider a test statistic $T(z; Y)$ as a function of the observed treatment and outcome vectors; any choice will lead to a valid test, but certain statistics will lead to more power.
-The sharp null hypothesis $H_0$ can be tested with Procedure~\ref{proc:sharp} below. \begin{procedure} Consider observed assignment $\Zobs \sim \pr (\Zobs)$. \begin{enumerate} \item Observe outcomes, $\Yobs = Y(\Zobs)$. \item Compute test statistic $T^{\obs} = T(\Zobs; \Yobs)$. \item For $Z' \sim \pr (Z')$, let $T' = T(Z'; \Yobs)$ and define $ \mathrm{pval}(\Zobs) = \pr (T' \geq T^{\obs}) , $ where $T^{\obs}$ is fixed and the randomization distribution is with respect to $\pr (Z')$. \end{enumerate} \end{procedure}
+One reasonable choice, for example, would be the coefficient of $W$ in the regression of $Y$ on $(W, A)$ and other covariates; see also Section~\ref{section:cai} for an applied example.
+We can test the sharp null hypothesis $H_0$ with Procedure~\ref{proc:sharp} below. \begin{procedure} Consider observed assignment $\Zobs \sim \pr (\Zobs)$. \begin{enumerate} \item Observe outcomes, $\Yobs = Y(\Zobs)$. \item Compute test statistic $T^{\obs} = T(\Zobs; \Yobs)$. \item For $Z' \sim \pr (Z')$, let $T' = T(Z'; \Yobs)$ and define $ \mathrm{pval}(\Zobs) = \pr (T' \geq T^{\obs}) , $ where $T^{\obs}$ is fixed and the randomization distribution is with respect to $\pr (Z')$. \end{enumerate} \end{procedure} This procedure is computationally straightforward if the analyst has access to the assignment mechanism $\pr (Z)$, which is necessary for Step~3.